animeshon/docs/docs/graphql/quickstarts.md

 :::warning

-The list is not a recommendetion, just a showcase of existing clients.
+The list is not a recommendation, just a showcase of existing clients.
 The list might be modified in the future.
-Not listed client are **perfectly compatible**!
+GraphQL clients not available in the list are potentially **fully compatible** with Animeshon!

 :::